isaacmg/big_data_learning/readme.md

 # Big Data Guide
 Hey everyone this is an informal repository where I discus Big Data technologies.
 It originally a rose out of my notes that I took while learning about various things.
 For the most part I will be focusing on Open Source Technologies and Big Data Systems design although I will briefly describe some other things.
 If you see anything incorrect or anything that should be added feel free to fork and make a pull request.

+**Disclaimer**

+This is an informal repository created in my free time.
+Although I try to as accurate as possible I'm not perfect.
+As such it is highly reccomended that you check official documentation before attempting anything.
+Neither myself nor any contributors can be held responsible for incorrect or wrong information.
 ## Table of Contents

 * [Introduction and History](#intro)